Course Catalog

 5 units

 Examines the historical development of and contemporary conditions within U.S. cities by focusing on social and economic restructurings of cities, cultural and political transformations, and spatial reorganizations of the urban landscape.
 Goal is understanding the changing nature of urban experience.
-(Formerly course 163.)
+(General Education Code(s): ER.)

 Upper Division